 Strictly speaking, transport refers to the movement of people, and logistics refers to the movement of freight (i.e. goods, natural resources, mail etc.).
 However, this sector is not just about moving things around the world by road, rail, sea or air.
 It’s also all about managing the supply, demand, distribution and procurement operations too.

 Freight and passenger services would not operate effectively without the processes, regulations and strategies that control and influence each activity.
-Decisions need to be made and important conversations need to take place before things are transported halfway across the planet.
+Big decisions need to be made and important conversations need to take place before things are transported halfway across the planet.
 This is where careers in supply chain, procurement, freight forwarding and distribution management play an integral role.

 Before goods can be transported en masse, they normally need to be stored somewhere.
 People who work in warehouse, storage and inventory management are essential cogs in the logistics wheel.
 These guys make sure that the right goods are available and organised before companies export and ship large orders.
-After all, no company wants to get an order for a six thousand fireworks at the beginning of November and then realise they’ve run out of bangers and roman candles.
+After all, no company wants to get an order for six thousand fireworks at the beginning of November and then realise they’ve run out of bangers and roman candles.

-Trade routes, railway lines, motorways and cycle paths don’t just spring up out of nowhere; and their trajectories aren’t simply arranged in a haphazard, willy-nilly fashion.
+Trade routes, railway lines, motorways and cycle paths don’t just spring up out of nowhere, and likewise their trajectories aren’t simply arranged in a haphazard, willy-nilly fashion.
 A lot of meticulous planning and organisation is required before any route can be constructed.
 This is where careers in transport management and planning fit in.

 Understandably, after all the planning, management and behind-the-scenes departments have done their bit, it’s down to the people like HGV drivers, cycle couriers, train drivers, passenger service teams and postmen and women to actively move people, goods and services.
-These guys are the true core of the industry.
+This lot are the true core of the industry.
 They not only help the movement of things, but provide an efficient and friendly service to make sure everyone’s having a good time or everything is getting where it needs to be.